TG-jsova/cpp-redistributables-deployment/README.md

-# C++ Redistributables and VMware Tools Deployment
+# VMware Tools 12.5.1 Update and C++ Redistributables Deployment

-This Ansible playbook automates the deployment of Microsoft Visual C++ Redistributables and VMware Tools to Windows virtual machines.
-It dynamically retrieves the inventory of powered-on Windows Server VMs from vCenter, ensures that both x86 and x64 versions of the redistributables are installed, installs VMware Tools, handles reboots if necessary, and cleans up temporary installer files.
+This Ansible playbook automates the deployment of Microsoft Visual C++ Redistributables and VMware Tools 12.5.1 on Windows VMs managed through vCenter.
+It includes several enhancements and fixes to ensure smooth deployment.

+## Recent Updates

+### Docker Compose Enhancements
+- Updated the Docker Compose file to use a custom Debian-based image.
+- Added installation of required system packages (`python3`, `python3-pip`, `python3-venv`, `sshpass`, etc.).
+- Configured a Python virtual environment for dependency isolation.
+- Installed required Python libraries (`ansible`, `pypsrp`, `pyvmomi`, `requests`, `cryptography`) and Ansible collections (`ansible.windows`, `community.windows`, `community.vmware`).

+### Gratuitous ARP Fix
+- Added a task to apply a gratuitous ARP fix to the Windows registry before the pre-installation reboot.
+- The registry key `HKLM:\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\ArpRetryCount` is set to `0` to disable gratuitous ARP.

+### Improved Reboot Handling
+- Ensured that reboots are conditionally triggered only when necessary, such as after installing or updating redistributables or VMware Tools.

+### Optimized Package Checks
+- Moved the checks for x86 Redistributable, x64 Redistributable, and VMware Tools to occur after confirming system access, reducing unnecessary reboots.

+### Cleanup of Temporary Files
+- Added a task to clean up installer files from the `C:\Temp` directory after installation is complete.

 ## Prerequisites